Semantic-Org/Semantic-UI/README.md

 Please [share any issues](https://github.com/Semantic-Org/Semantic-UI/issues?state=open) you may have.
 We need your help to get all the kinks out.

 If you are reporting a bug *you must create a test-case*.
-You can [fork this jsfiddle](http://jsfiddle.net/Vbr9d/42/) to get you started.
+You can [fork this jsfiddle](http://jsfiddle.net/Vbr9d/42/) to get you started or [this fiddle for 1.0 branch](http://jsfiddle.net/J9MkJ/).

 If you need help, come hang out in `#semantic-ui` on *irc.freenode.net*.
 Click here to use [webchat](http://webchat.freenode.net/?randomnick=1&channels=%23semantic-ui&prompt=1&uio=OT10cnVlJjExPTEyMwb9).